 We have over 40 years of presenting, promoting and developing dance in Hawaii.

-Ballet Hawaii performances have included the full-length productions of Romeo and Juliet, Cinderella, Peter Pan, Alice (In Wonderland), as well as an annual performance of Nutcracker.
+Ballet Hawaii performances have included the full-length productions of The Sleeping Beauty, Romeo and Juliet, Cinderella, Peter Pan, Alice (In Wonderland), as well as an annual performance of The Nutcracker.
 Commissioned new works that have been presented are Urashima Taro and several works by Tau Dance Theatre’s Peter Espiritu.
-Hawaii’s finest young dancers have been given the opportunity to dance with guest artists from American Ballet Theatre, Bolshoi Ballet, New York City Ballet, Cincinnati Ballet, Carolina Ballet, Eugene Ballet, among many others.
-Recent guest artists include star of Broadway’s American In Paris, Robbie Fairchild, Sara Mearns of the New York City Ballet, Steven Heathcote of the Australian Ballet and Meghan Fairchild of Broadway’s On the Town and the New York City Ballet.
+Hawaii’s finest young dancers have been given the opportunity to perform with guest artists from American Ballet Theatre, Bolshoi Ballet, New York City Ballet, Pacific Northwest Ballet, Cincinnati Ballet, Carolina Ballet, Eugene Ballet, and many others.
+Recent and past guest artists include star of Broadway’s American In Paris, Robbie Fairchild, Sara Mearns of the New York City Ballet, Steven Heathcote of the Australian Ballet, and Megan Fairchild of Broadway’s On the Town and the New York City Ballet.

-Ballet training in the school’s two locations, Honolulu and Waipahu, has a yearly enrollment of over 400 students at all levels of ballet, from pre-ballet to professional.
-This aspect of the company features master teachers from Ballet Hawaii and from the international ballet world.
-Recent teachers have included Pierre-Francois Vilanoba of the San Francisco Ballet, Rasta Thomas and Adrienne Canterna of the Bad Boys of Dance, and Vanessa Zahorian Karapetyn and Davit Karapetyn of the San Francisco Ballet.
+Ballet training in the school’s two locations, Honolulu and Waipahu, has a yearly enrollment of over 500 students, at all levels of ballet, from pre-ballet to ballet level 8.
+The school hosts national and international master teachers from the dance world.
+Past master teachers have included Pierre-Francois Vilanoba of the San Francisco Ballet, Rasta Thomas and Adrienne Canterna of the Bad Boys of Dance, and Vanessa Zahorian Karapetyn and Davit Karapetyn of the San Francisco Ballet.

-Summer Intensive Training is a three-week course designed for teachers and dancers at intermediate and advanced levels.
-An outstanding faculty that consists of dancers and choreographers from around the world provide daily classes in technique and rehearsal coaching.
-Participants may have the opportunity to participate in a full-length ballet production at the end of the session.
+Ballet Hawaii’s Summer Intensive is a three-week course designed for dancers at young dancer, intermediate, and advanced levels.
+An outstanding guest faculty from around the world provide daily classes in technique and rehearsal coaching.
+Participants may have the opportunity to perform in a full-length ballet production at the end of the session.
 Auditions for the performances are held during the first week of Summer Intensive.
-Few summer ballet intensive programs in the nation provide students such an opportunity to perform and work closely with the caliber of dancers and professional standards that this opportunity offers.
+Few summer ballet intensive programs in the nation provide students such an opportunity to perform and work closely with the caliber of professional dancers that this opportunity offers.
 Our program draws students from around the state, the mainland, and other countries.